It's good news

 The Maryland state identification card uses the same material, security features, and secure personalization process.

-Among its wide assortment of easy to detect security features: an image that changes as you tilt the card, raised print for tactile verification, and a unique machine-readable barcode.
+Among its wide assortment of easy-to-detect security features: are an image that changes as you tilt the card, raised print for tactile verification, and a unique machine-readable barcode.

 A polycarbonate card, with its unique security features from laser-engraving to enhanced visual and tactile effects, makes it the material of choice for many government authorities for their secure identity documents.